laubravo/auto-karyotyping/MFISH_semantic_segmentation/README.md

 2. Add dataset to the ``` lib/datasets/dataset_catalog.py ```
 3. Modify available options for dataset names in ``` tools/train_net_step.py ``` (dataset was added as MFISH_train).
 This change can be found in the repo's ```scripts/train_net_step_modifications.py``` script.
 4. Modify the .yaml file if it has a ```NUM_CLASSES``` item.
 Note: the number of classes must account for the background class so it should be one more than the number defined in 0.
+5. Adjust the net's output layers to fit the new number of classes.
+A preliminary version of this change can be found in the repo's ```scripts/train_net_step_modifications.py``` script.